 Child Support for Two Kids

 If you’re the parent receiving child support and the other parent has failed to pay, you have options for enforcing the child support order.
-In Texas, the Attorney General’s Office enforces child support orders.
+In the state of Texas, the Attorney General’s Office enforces child support orders.
 They have several tools at their disposal, including:

 • Wage garnishment